Tashwinsj/realDB/README.md

 - Persistance to secondary memory
 - Pub/sub model
 - Distributed caching
+   - Consistent hashing
+   - Local LRU Eviction
+   - Backup of Evictied keys to Persistance secondary storage
+   - If its cache miss -> persistant backup -> bring on to cache(in-memory) again.
 ### Concurrency and Reliability
 - Proper connection management (Close watchers on disconnect) - ✔️
 - Concurrent-safe access with sync.Map or channels